 Friends of the Medford Library

-By laws
+By Law Proposed Changes

-Article I - Statement of Purpose

-The Friends of the Medford Library (CORPORATION) is a non-profit 501(c)(3) community organization dedicated to supporting and enhancing the Medford Public Library through resource development, advocacy, promotion, and projects that foster all forms of literacy and increase the love of reading and lifelong learning.
-This is accomplished, in part, through the operation of the Book Shop located in the Medford Public Library.
-It is acknowledged that support of the Medford Public Library may include, at times, support of the Jackson County Library System, of which the Medford Public Library is a part.

 Article II - Membership

-Section 1.
-Eligibility: Any individual, group or corporation interested in the affairs of the Medford Library shall, upon payment of dues as prescribed by the Board of Directors, be eligible for membership in the Friends of the Medford Library.

 Section 2.
 Voting Privileges: Each member shall be entitled to a single vote at any meeting of the corporation.
 Group and corporate memberships shall be limited to one vote per membership.
+Voting Members are the Board, current and past (for at least a year) volunteers, and Life Members.
+Non-Voting Members are all other members.

 Section 3.
-Quorum: At any meeting of the membership, members present shall constitute a quorum.
+Quorum: At any meeting of the membership, either in-person or electronically, Voting Members present shall constitute a quorum.
+This shall be determined at the time of voting.

 Article III - Board of Directors

-Section 1.
-Composition of Board: Entire control of property, management and business affairs shall be vested in a Board of Directors Board up to fifteen (15) members, consisting of four (4) officers of the Corporation and up to eleven (11) additional directors.
-Board members shall be members in good standing of the Corporation.

-Section 2.
-Responsibilities: Each director shall be responsible for assisting in the carrying out of the purpose of the organization.

 Section 3.
-Quorum: A majority of those then serving on the Board shall constitute a quorum for the conduct of business.
-The act of a majority of the directors at any meeting at which a quorum is present shall be the act of the Corporation.
+Quorum: A majority One-third of those then serving on the Board shall constitute a quorum for the conduct of business.
+The act of a majority of the directors at any meeting, either in-person or electronically, at which a quorum is present shall be the act of the Corporation.

 Section 4.
 Election of Directors: A nominating committee of not less than three members of the Corporation shall be appointed by the President at least 60 days prior to the annual meeting.
-The committee shall recommend in writing to the Board the names of nominees for election to the Board.
+The committee shall recommend in writing or electronically, to the Board the names of nominees for election to the Board.
 The term of office for directors shall be two years.
 Each nomination shall specify the numbered position on the Board for which it is being made.
 Positions 2, 4, 6, 8,10, 12 and 14 shall be elected in even years and positions 1, 3, 5, 7, 9, 11, 13 and 15 shall be elected in odd years.
 In addition, nominations may also be made from the floor at the annual meeting provided that the consent of the nominee has first been obtained.
 Directors shall be elected by the membership at the annual meeting.
 Directors shall assume office at the meeting following the annual meeting at which they were elected.